-Both overpricing and underpricing are common mistakes home sellers make in San Antonio – and they are equally detrimental to a sale.
+Both overpricing and underpricing are common mistakes home sellers make in South Texas area – and they are equally detrimental to a sale.
 Overpricing can, of course, drive buyers away, causing them not to even consider your house at all.
 Underpricing makes them think something is wrong with the house, causing it to languish on the market for a long period, which just compounds the problem.

 6. Having Children and/or Pets Present